The governors would like to introduce themselves:-

 I was a Youth Worker for Dorset and Bournemouth Council from 1966-to when I retired in 1993.
 I worked at the Henry Brown Youth Centre from 1966-70, then at the Harewood Centre link to Avonbourne School from 1970-74.
 In 1974 I became a Detached Youth Worker in West Howe, Bournemouth from 1974-93.
 Detached Youth Work is meeting young people on the streets who are not linked to youth clubs.
 In 1993 I retired from youth work, and in 1996 became a local Councillor for Kinson South, that was for 15 years.
 In my term of office I became Mayor of Bournemouth in 2005-6, which lasted for one year.
 I am involved with a number of organisations, beside being a Governor of Heathlands Academy and Oak Academy, they are Age UK Bournemouth, Help and Care, Citizen Advice, Essential Drugs and Alcohol Service.
 I am also Chair of Henry Brown Youth Centre and the Advisory Board of West Howe and Kinson Children Centre.
 I am a member of Bournemouth Rotary, recently I was President for the year 2015-16.

 I love my role as Head Teacher of Heathlands Primary, the children here are awesome!
 I have worked in outstanding schools and schools in special measures in Poole, Wiltshire and Birmingham in a variety of teaching and leadership roles.
 I have been a staff governor in all of these schools.
-I am mum to 3 energetic boys who keep me very busy!
+I am mum to 3 energetic boys and a baby girl who keep me very busy!
 In my spare time I enjoy art, sewing, camping, music and dancing.

 I’m excited to have just joined Heathlands Primary Academy as Deputy Head Teacher.
 I’m looking forward to helping Heathlands become the best school in Bournemouth!
 I have taught at three local schools previously, in various teaching and leadership positions.
 I am a passionate sports fan and support Tottenham Hotspur and Roger Federer unreservedly .